A Typical Day at Roots Farm Education

 He walks into his classroom, a warm and inviting environment decorated with soft colors, wooden desks, lamps, and floor rugs.
 A few prints from great artists provide a vibrant contrast to the cream walls they adorn.
 He sets his backpack on a hook and carefully places his reading book on his desk.
 Last night he read a colorful picture book about Abraham Lincoln.
 He relates to Abe because the book focuses on his birth and early years.

 The sound of music streams down the hall initiating the morning assembly.
-He excitingly joins his peers looking forward to a new day that begins with a song, the pledge of allegiance, and morning announcements.
+He excitingly joins his peers looking forward to a new day that begins with a song, prayer, the pledge of allegiance, and morning announcements.
 The school director bids everyone a good day, and students cluster into their Forms and return to class.
 This is his last year in Form I. Next year he will be starting Form II or what would traditionally be the fourth grade.

 He always looks forward to math instruction, but this morning, in particular, his class is working on calculating fresh egg sales for the upcoming Farmer's Market.
 He loves Saturday morning markets because he gets to share pictures of Petunia and talk about all of his responsibilities on the farm.
 He gets to help count the money and keep a record log of sales.
 The director said that if they save the money from the market, they might be able to purchase an Alpaca for the next school year.
 So far, they had collected over half of the funds needed.